-Shimmering Sips is our next stop at the 2019 Epcot International Food & Wine Festival at Walt Disney World.
-In this Global Marketplace review, we’ll look at the menu prices, share food photos, and offer thoughts on what is–and is not–worth your money or Disney Dining Plan credits.
+Shimmering Sips is our next stop at the 2020 Epcot International Food & Wine Festival at Walt Disney World.
+In this Global Marketplace review, we’ll look at the menu prices, share food photos, and offer thoughts on what is–and is not–worth your money–or not.

 You might recognize this Global Marketplace in a couple of different ways.
 Visually, this was previously the Almond Orchard Hosted By Almond Breeze Almond Milk.
 Name-wise, Shimmering Sips was previously in the Wonders of Life Festival Center, which is now being converted to the Play Pavilion.

 Basically, the end result is a booth that has a bunch of almond-centric items plus mimosas and a ton of sparkling wine.
 I’m guessing the idea is that you’ll get loaded on booze so that the almond-based ice creams don’t taste so awful.
 As the official Shimmering Sips online menu suggests, let’s “get the party started!”

 As I noted in our past review of the Almond Orchard booth, I think it could potentially be cool to learn more about Almond Breeze as a milk substitute in recipes, but I’m not a fan of using a corporate sponsorship to force this stuff where it doesn’t belong.

 I say this as someone who (unfortunately) uses almond milk with regularity due to lactose intolerance.
 For some reason, people in my position generally pretend that almond milk is just as good as regular milk–or maybe believe it because they seldom taste the real thing?